Frequently Asked Questions

 - Do your products contain gluten?

-- Due to the small size of our facility and the strict USDA regulations under which we operate, we are unfortunately unable to accommodate tours and visitors at this time.
+- We appreciate all who share our passion for the craft.
+Unfortunately, due to the small size of our facility and the strict USDA regulations under which we operate, we are unable to accommodate tours or interns at this time.

 - How can I learn more about making salumi myself?

-- Chef Bertolli’s Cooking by Hand and Michael Ruhlman’s Charcuterie are both useful resources for anyone interested in artisanal salumi-making at home.
+- The “Whole Hog” chapter in Chef Bertolli’s book Cooking by Hand is a useful resource for anyone interested in artisanal salumi-making at home.